Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Discussion

 The AGN feedback can change the stellar mass distribution by disturbing the gravitational potential (e.g., \citealp{Choi2018}).
-When AGN feedback expels gas from galaxy centers, it reduces the central gravitational potential, causing the inner regions of galaxies to `puff up'.
-As a result, both the stellar and dark matter distributions expand, and the central potential becomes shallower (adiabatic expansion, e.g., \citealp{Hopkins2010, Fan2008, Fan2010}).
-This `puff up' process generally increases the size of galaxies due to the migration of stars \citep{Furlong2017, Choi2018}.
-Galaxies in simulations with no AGN feedback then are compact compared to their counterparts in simulations with AGN feedback.
+When AGN feedback expels gas from galaxy centers, it reduces the central gravitational potential, causing the inner regions of galaxies to "puff up."
+As a result, both the stellar and DM distributions expand, and the central potential becomes shallower (adiabatic expansion; e.g., \citealp{Hopkins2010, Fan2008, Fan2010}).
+This puff-up process generally increases the size of galaxies due to the migration of stars \citep{Furlong2017, Choi2018}.
+Galaxies in simulations with no AGN feedback are then compact compared to their counterparts in simulations with AGN feedback.
 Indeed, galaxies in EAGLE-NoAGN are generally more compact than those in other EAGLE simulations that include AGN feedback, at a fixed stellar mass.
-In the EAGLE-NoAGN simulation, galaxies with $M_{*} > 10^{11}~M_{\odot}$ have median half-mass radii of 3–30 kpc, whereas galaxies with similar stellar masses in the other EAGLE simulations are much larger (10 – 130 kpc), with median sizes about four times greater.
+In the EAGLE-NoAGN simulation, galaxies with $M_{*} > 10^{11}~M_{\odot}$ have median half-mass radii of 3 -- 30 kpc, whereas galaxies with similar stellar masses in the other EAGLE simulations are much larger (10 -- 130 kpc), with median sizes about four times greater.

 Figure \ref{fig:delMstarz} shows that the increase in stellar mass in the central region is strongly affected by AGN feedback.
 Figure \ref{fig:delMstarz} (a) shows the change of stellar mass within a 10 kpc aperture as a function of time.
 We plot the median variation of stellar mass of pressure-dominated galaxies at $z < 1$ in five EAGLE simulations.
 In general, galaxies in all EAGLE simulations show continuous mass growth at $< 10$ kpc.
 However, the median stellar mass growth rate varies significantly depending on the AGN feedback models.
-The mass growth rate of galaxies simulated with the AGN feedback is generally decreasing as a function of time.
-In contrast, the mass growth rate of galaxies in EAGLE-NoAGN exhibits a monotonic increase across the redshift range we explore.
+The mass-growth rate of galaxies simulated with the AGN feedback generally decreases as a function of time.
+In contrast, the mass-growth rate of galaxies in EAGLE-NoAGN exhibits a monotonic increase across the redshift range we explored.

 Figure \ref{fig:delMstarz} (b) displays the resulting stellar mass growth at $z < 1$.
 Galaxies in EAGLE-NoAGN show a significant mass growth compared to galaxies in other EAGLE simulations.
 The significant growth of stellar mass within 10 kpc in EAGLE-NoAGN results in excess of $\sigma_{*, z, 10~\rm kpc}$s appeared in the $M_{*} - \sigma_{*, z, 10~\rm kpc}$ relation and the VDF.